Back to jobs

 What you'll do:

-• Actively support food safety culture initiatives
+• Actively support and contribute to plant-wide food safety culture initiatives.

 What you’ll bring:

-• Minimum 5 years of relevant experience within the FSQA/Operations/Sanitation space
+• Minimum 5 years of progressive experience within the FSQA/Operations/Sanitation space in a food manufacturing facility or related industry.

-• Ability to work a flexible schedule including weekends, Holidays and overtime as needed
+• Ability to work a flexible schedule, including weekends, holidays, and overtime as needed.

 What we offer